-Celebrities I Would Love to Smoke Weed With: Comedians
+Comedians I Would Love to Smoke Weed With

-Here in America, one thing is for sure – we love us some celebrities.
-It makes perfect sense – when you relate to and respect some one’s creative expression and energy, of course it’s meaningful when they express ideas and sentiments that are important to them.
-Which is why I have so much respect for those celebrities that are willing to use their large platform to push their love for Mary Jane, and I would love to smoke weed with those celebrities, most particularly comedians.
+Here in America, one thing is for sure – we love some celebrities.
+It makes perfect sense – when you relate to and respects someone’s creative expression and energy, of course, it’s meaningful when they express ideas and sentiments that are important to them.
+This is why I have so much respect for those celebrities that are willing to use their large platform to push their love for Mary Jane, and I would love to smoke weed with those celebrities, most particularly comedians.

 As states around the country begin to reform their drug laws and the majority of voters now support legalization on a national level, it’s always interesting to try and analyze the root of this shift in the social consciousness.
 We definitely don’t have our politicians to thank for it because most of the time they take a backseat approach to the issue, even at times when it means and could work for them the most.
 And news media tends to only really care if the subject draws clicks, which sort of undermines the actual social significance marijuana law reform could impart.
 But comedians never shy away from stepping up and speaking out; even those that don’t market themselves as regular smokers recognize the ridiculous nature of the drug war in this country.

 So this is the first list in a series on celebrities I would love to smoke weed with.
 Today we will review some very important comedians, both stand-ups and comedic actors, that have used their platform to demonstrate their love for the sweet leaf.
 Some weave stoner humor into bits, created timeless stoner works such as a movie, or maybe have invested in a cannabis brand or company.
 This was not an easy list to put together, but I tried to put an emphasis on comedians that will probably have a lasting, timeless effect on our culture when it comes to discussing cannabis.